Garud218/PuBe-neutron-flux-modelling-for-ccr-using-openMC/README.md

-# PuBe Neutron Flux Modelling for Compact Cylindrical Reactor (CCR) Using OpenMC
+# PuBe Neutron Flux Modelling for uncoated control CR-39 (CCR) Using OpenMC

-This repository contains a complete, reproducible OpenMC simulation workflow to model neutron flux from a **Plutonium-Beryllium (PuBe)** neutron source placed inside a simplified **Compact Cylindrical Reactor (CCR)** geometry.
+This repository contains a complete, reproducible OpenMC simulation workflow to model neutron flux from a **Plutonium-Beryllium (PuBe)** neutron source on a **uncoated control CR-39 (CCR)** detector.

 ## Objective

 The primary goals of this project are:

-- Realistic modeling of neutron emission from a PuBe source using a standard energy spectrum
+- Realistic modelling of neutron emission from a PuBe source using a standard energy spectrum
 - Simulation of neutron transport, scattering, absorption and moderation inside a compact cylindrical geometry
 - Calculation and visualization of neutron flux (both spatial distribution and energy spectrum)
-- Providing an educational / research-oriented example of neutron Monte Carlo modeling with OpenMC
+- Providing an educational / research-oriented example of neutron Monte Carlo modelling with OpenMC

 Applications include neutron source characterization, preliminary shielding studies, detector response estimation, and nuclear engineering education.

 ## Setup Description

 ### Geometry Overview
-- **Core vessel**: Simplified cylindrical shape (example: radius 10–15 cm, height 20–30 cm)
+- **PuBe neutron source**: Simplified cylindrical shape source with radius: 0.5 cm and height: 2.4 cm
-- **Wall material**: Stainless steel, aluminum, or equivalent (thin wall approximation possible)
+- **Activity**: Activity of our PuBe source is 0.5 Ci
-- **Moderator / reflector**: Water, polyethylene, heavy water, graphite, or combination (configurable)
+- **Detector configuration**: Our detector consisted of 1.5 mm^2 CR-39 (front surface area of 4.8 mm^2) coated/wrapped with 20 μm polyethene, which is coated/wrapped with 42 μm of polypropylene sheet as shown in the figure below.
-- **Source position**: PuBe source placed at the geometric center (coaxial)
+- **Detector position**: CCR detector is placed at 5.5 cm from the source coaxial axis or 5 cm from the source surface
-- **Boundary conditions**: Reflective on outer surfaces or void (vacuum) — configurable in `pube_geom.py`
+- **Medium**: Air medium is assumed
 - **Coordinate system**: Cylindrical (r, φ, z) symmetry often exploited

 ![Experimental setup](https://github.com/Garud218/PuBe-neutron-flux-modelling-for-ccr-using-openMC/blob/main/setup/exp_setup.png)